Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 But other Republicans aren’t feeling as confident about the combined ground game effort – especially Mr. Musk’s role.

-“I’m pretty worried,” says a GOP field specialist who ran a swing state’s field program for the Republican National Committee during a past Trump election.
+“I’m pretty worried,” says a GOP field specialist who ran a swing state’s field program for the RNC during a past Trump campaign.
 That strategist had been in touch with people involved in this year’s ground game, and said they saw symptoms of “a thrown-together field program” in Mr. Musk’s efforts.